PEllena/MyFirstApp/README.md

 # README

-Hello!
-My name is Elena and I am studying webdevelopment.
-This is my first web application.
+This is an e-commerce platform I have built using Ruby on Rails during a full-stack web development course at CareerFaundry.

 Things you may want to cover: